Dr. Bruce W. Finklea

 After a few years in the newsroom, he realized that he really wanted to get back into the classroom—but this time as a teacher.
 While completing his doctoral courses at the University of Alabama’s College of Communication and Information Sciences, he began researching gender portrayals in children’s media.
 His dissertation examined themes and narratives about masculinity in Pixar films.

-Dr. Finklea is a member of the Broadcast Education Association and National Broadcasting Society.
-His research and creative works have received multiple national awards from BEA and NBS.
+Dr. Finklea is a member of the Broadcast Education Association.
+His research and creative works have received multiple national awards from BEA and the National Broadcasting Society.
 His work has also been presented at a national conference of the Association for Education and Journalism and Mass Communication.

 In addition to conference presentations, Dr. Finklea’s research has been featured in two new books: Communication Theory and Millennial Popular Culture: Essays and Applications and Race and Gender in Electronic Media: Content, Context, Culture.
 He has also contributed to the International Encyclopedia of Media Effects.
 Dr. Finklea also teamed up with Drs.
-Jennings Bryant and Susan Thompson to co-author the second edition of Fundamentals of Media Effects text book, which has been adopted by dozens of universities around the world.
+Jennings Bryant and Susan Thompson to co-author the second edition of Fundamentals of Media Effects textbook, which has been adopted by dozens of universities around the world.
 He is currently working on a third edition of the book.

 Dr. Finklea lives in Columbiana with his wife and daughter.
 He enjoys reading and watching television shows and movies.
 He’s a huge sci-fi fan, especially of Doctor Who and Star Trek.
 So don’t be surprised when he makes a Star Trek or Doctor Who reference in class!